pierce-h/laptop/README.md

 We support:

-* OS X Mavericks (10.9)
-* OS X Yosemite (10.10)
-* OS X El Capitan (10.11)
+* macOS Sierra (10.12)

 Older versions may work but aren't regularly tested.
-Bug reports for older versions are welcome.

 Install
 -------